jeferal/point_net_suite/README.md

 | 0.001         | AdamW     | 16          | 8192       | SSG             | 0.5     | Cosine    | 0.1              | 0.2                   |

 **Hypothesis:**
+Increasing the batch size should make the train faster because we are using more data at once.

 **Results:**